gmanofgreenfriendlylabs/terra-validator-profiles/validators/terravaloper1l9q4guus5vjxl84d5qea068vcen32l04j55fya/README.md

 Spread the word and encourage your friends to stake their LUNC with greenfriendlylabs – for a more sustainable future.

-## Contact Me
+## Contact Us

 Have questions?
-You can reach me:
+You can reach us:

 - Email: contact@greenfriendlylabs.com
 - Website: https://www.greenfriendlylabs.com